andrescorrada/IntroductionToAlgebraicEvaluation/TheForgottenRadicalEmpiricismOfRegnault.md

 any science you face the same problems he had with his instruments - how do I evaluate the quality of my instruments without further theory about how they work?

+## Are we doing philosophy or engineering?

+Behind Regnault's empirical process there is a desire to measure or perceive reality directly - unmediated by further theory or interpretation of what we are observing.
+Chang's discussion of Regnault in his book chides